Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Hypothesis, Theory, and Empirical Finding of Training-time Neuron Alignment: a Preliminary Study in Linear Mode Connectivity

 In this subsection, we will conduct experiments to validate the effectiveness of TNA-PFN in improving LMC.
 If not mentioned otherwise, the mask ratio $\rho$ of TNA-PFN is 0.4 (the hyperparameter which is mild across various settings).

+\textit{Permutation symmetry: an intuitive example.} To provide neuron-level evidence, we design a demonstration example that showcases and visualizes permutation symmetry during standard training and the permutation asymmetry encouraged by TNA-PFN.
+We use the synthetic data and MLP in the 2nd Polynomial dataset of \autoref{tab:lmc:more_dl_tasks}, and we use an initialization of ordered weights for better visualization and validation.
+The neuron weight changes from initialization to the final model are visualized, and it is found that TNA-PFN can anchor the unfrozen weights.
+Results are shown in Figures 1 and 2 of the Appendix.\looseness=-1

-\textbf{Different model depths, widths, and architectures.} In \autoref{fig:lmc:mlp_barrier_landscape1}, we conduct experiments on MLP with different hidden layers and widths.
-For MNIST~\citep{lecun-mnisthandwrittendigit-2010}, we find shallower and wider networks will not cause barriers, which is consistent with the previous observations~\citep{entezari2021role}.
-For CIFAR-10~\citep{krizhevsky2009learning}, the barriers always exist under various depths and widths. \textit{Our proposed TNA-PFN can obviously reduce the accuracy barriers from 0.3-0.4 to 0.1}, and we also visualize the loss landscapes, which illustrate the barrier reductions.
-To see more results and illustrations, please refer to \autoref{app_subsec:lmc}.
+\textit{Different model depths, widths, and architectures.} In \autoref{fig:lmc:mlp_barrier_landscape1}, we conduct experiments on MLP with different hidden layers and widths.
+For MNIST~\cite{lecun-mnisthandwrittendigit-2010}, we find shallower and wider networks will not cause barriers, which is consistent with the previous observations~\cite{entezari2021role}.
+For CIFAR-10~\cite{krizhevsky2009learning}, the barriers always exist under various depths and widths.
+Our proposed TNA-PFN can obviously reduce the accuracy barriers from 0.3-0.4 to 0.1, and we also visualize the loss landscapes, which illustrate the barrier reductions.

 We study the LMC of simple CNN and ResNets and present the results in \autoref{fig:lmc:model_archs_barrier}.
-ResNets~\citep{he2016deep} have higher barriers than simple CNN, and the barriers are exacerbated when the networks are deeper or wider. \textit{It is suggested that TNA-PFN can lower the barriers under different architectures.} \looseness=-1
+ResNets~\cite{he2016deep} have higher barriers than simple CNN, and the barriers are exacerbated when the networks are deeper or wider.
+It is suggested that TNA-PFN can lower the barriers under different architectures. \looseness=-1

-Generally, we observe that \textit{TNA-PFN has more dominant advantages when the models are wider}, and the observations are: (1) the second figure in \autoref{fig:lmc:mlp_barrier_landscape1}: for CIFAR-10 when width increases, the barriers of vanilla training go up while the barriers of TNA-PFN go down; (2) \autoref{fig:lmc:model_archs_barrier}: the barrier reduction of TNA-PFN is more obvious for WRN56 compared with ResNet56.
+Generally, we observe that TNA-PFN has more dominant advantages when the models are wider, and the observations are: (1) the second figure in \autoref{fig:lmc:mlp_barrier_landscape1}: for CIFAR-10 when width increases, the barriers of vanilla training go up while the barriers of TNA-PFN go down; (2) \autoref{fig:lmc:model_archs_barrier}: the barrier reduction of TNA-PFN is more obvious for WRN56 compared with ResNet56.
 This observation is consistent with previous literature about permutation symmetry and linear mode connectivity~\cite{entezari2021role}.